Kit Cox, Field Applications Engineer, Mini-Circuits Japan

 An IQ mixer comprises two mixers, each with the LO phase shifted by 90° from the other with a hybrid coupler.
 One mixer handles the in-phase LO component, and the other handles the quadrature component.
 The I and Q output signals are baseband signals combined into an RF signal for transmission.
 At the receiver, the process is reversed with the RF signal separated back into 1 and Q baseband channels.
 Any of the unbalanced or balanced mixer topologies discussed here can be used to create the IQ mixer configuration.

-Mini-Circuits uses the terminology modulators/demodulators to classify IQ mixer products, which can be found under the “Modulators/Demodulators” section of the website.
+Mini-Circuits uses the terminology modulators/demodulators to classify many of its IQ mixer products, which can be found under the “Modulators/Demodulators” section of the website.

 Figure 11: Block diagram of an image reject / single sideband mixer.